Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Ad retargeting to attract visitors who abandoned their site before making a purchase.

-This strategy is credited for substantially contributing to Net-a-Porter’s 16.9% year-over-year growth.
+This strategy is credited for substantially contributing to Net-a-Porter’s 16.9% year-over-year growth in 2020.
 Of that year’s more than €2.5 billion ($3 billion) in sales, 50% came from mobile, with the remaining contributions stemming from email marketing, retargeting, organic and other channels.

 Order values also increased to €328 (about $400), which is one of the highest for any online store, beating even the likes of Amazon.